Incorta/OpenCopilot/README.md

 Check [Meet OpenCopilot, Incorta’s Chat Agent](https://medium.com/engineering-incorta/meet-opencopilot-incortas-chatgpt-agent-e110a07b188) and [Comparing OpenCopilot to LangChain’s Plan and Execute Agent](https://medium.com/engineering-incorta/comparing-opencopilot-to-langchains-plan-and-execute-agent-479cf8de88db) for more information on how it works and the motivation behind it.

-## Install

-Run the following command to install OpenCopilot python library:

-`pip install opencopilot`

 ## Getting Started

 The best way to start using OpenCopilot is to run the main example.
 The main example is a simple copilot for Postgres DB server.
 Follow these steps to run the example:

+### Step 1 : Install Docker:
-> Before you begin, make sure you have Docker and Docker Compose installed on your machine.
+Make sure you have `Docker` and `Docker-Compose` installed on your machine.

+### Step 2 : OpenAI Key:
+| Note: OpenCopilot is only supported for ChatGPT-4 for the time being

-1. Make sure you you have OPENAI_API_KEY set in system envornments.
-Check [Adding OpenAI OPENAI_API_KEY to system environments](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety) for more details.
-OpenCopilot reqiures GPT-4.
+- Set the Key env variable: Make sure you you have OPENAI_API_KEY set in system envornments.
+Check [Adding OpenAI OPENAI_API_KEY to system environments](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety)

+### Step 3 : Run the container

-2. Navigate to `docker` folder then run the following command to create docker image:
+Navigate to `docker` folder then run the following command to create docker image:
 	 `docker-compose up`

+### Step 4 : Chat with the OpenCopilot

 Once the application is running, you can access it in your web browser at `http://localhost:3000/`.
 You can try it out by asking the question "What is the total sales?", you should get an answer like the video at the top of the page.